 | Mailing | Someone prints, stuffs envelopes, and goes to the post office. | One API call per letter.
 Certified postage applied automatically. |

 | Proof of service | Paper receipts filed manually.
-Easy to lose or misfile. | Digital tracking + photo proof logged to account record automatically. |
+Easy to lose or misfile. | Digital tracking, lifecycle events, and proof metadata logged to the account record automatically. |

 | Follow-up | Someone checks manually whether the debtor responded. | System tracks delivery and triggers escalation rules on deadlines. |